Skip to main content

 Right-side inside chain turn #

-This is a right-side pass with 2.5 turns instead of 1.5 turns.
-For step 1 give a prep toward her right ear and immediately begin spinning her counter-clockwise for 2.5 turns.
+Start from an open position.
+This is a right-side pass with chain 2.5 turns instead of 1.5 turns.
+On step 1 step back and diagonally backward.
+In between 1 and 2 give a left prep toward her right ear and immediately begin spinning her counter-clockwise for 2.5 turns.
 If you give two preps instead of 1, then the turning will begin on step 3, and by that time it will be too late.
 The spinning must begin on step 2 or right before step 3.
+You should end in a open position.

 Use it form an open hold.
 Same as a right-side pass up step 4.
 On the 5&6, the leader turns clockwise 1 time to the left of the slot into a left shoulder-lock.
 The back part of the hand should be firmly placed on the follower’s right shoulder for leading the following step.

-This pattern can be followed by a reverse whip.
+This pattern can be followed by a left shoulder-lock reverse whip.

 Short right-side inside turn #